Associate Professor in Film & Television Studies

 Email: James dot MacDowell at warwick dot ac dot uk

 Tel: +44 2476 573041

 James MacDowell holds an MA and PhD in Film Studies from the University of Warwick.
 Before assuming his post at Warwick he taught film studies at the Universities of Birmingham, Royal Holloway, and Reading.
-James is a member of the editorial board of Movie: A Journal of Film Criticism, and the founder of Alternate Takes; he tweets as The Lesser Feat.
+James is a member of the editorial board of Movie: A Journal of Film Criticism, makes audiovisual essays for his YouTube channel The Lesser Feat, and tweets here.

 My research is primarily concerned with exploring the aesthetic strategies of popular screen art, with a particular focus on the generic conventions, narrative strategies, and stylistic properties of studio-era Hollywood, American independent cinema, and (most recently) YouTube.
 My work is influenced by philosophical aesthetics, and by critical traditions dedicated to exploring the interdependence of style and meaning.
 I have written books about the nature of irony in film, the Hollywood 'happy ending', as well as numerous articles about contemporary 'quirky' indie filmmaking, and cult movies valued for being 'so bad they're good'.
 Current research interests include the role of intention in the interpretation of film, and the aesthetics of YouTube.

 - Irony in Film (London: Palgrave Macmillan, 2016)

 - Happy Endings in Hollywood Cinema: Cliché, Convention and the Final Couple (Edinburgh: Edinburgh University Press, 2013) [Read the introduction here.]

 - ‘Notes on YouTube Art (Part 1): A YouTube Artworld?’, The Lesser Feat (YouTube), 2019.